 Ultrasound uses sound waves to image the breast.
 As with mammography, ultrasound may miss small masses and areas of distortion, and typically is not helpful to detect calcifications.
 Ultrasound is not meant to be a substitute for mammography.
 In women with dense breast tissue, supplemental screening with ultrasound has been shown to find additional cancers (compared to mammography alone) but studies have not yet shown if this leads to better outcomes.
 In some states, local laws require that insurance companies pay for supplemental ultrasound in women with dense breast tissue.
 There is no such law in California.
 Most often, ultrasounds are billed as diagnostic studies by the facility (even though it might be ordered as a “screening” ultrasound, the billing codes that currently exist are all for “diagnostic” breast ultrasound), so they may not be covered by insurance.
 Automated whole breast ultrasound (ABUS) is a newer form of ultrasound which is less operator-dependent.
 It is not generally covered by insurance.
 Studies have not yet shown whether or not this type of ultrasound finds more cancers or results in improved outcomes.

 Breast magnetic resonance imaging (MRI) is recommended for patients who are considered high risk (usually due to family history of breast cancer or pre-cancerous changes on previous biopsy) and those who are known carriers of certain genetic mutations which predispose them to breast cancer.
-MRI can be helpful in assessing a newly-diagnosed breast cancer patient, but no study has shown that the use of MRI in this setting improves outcomes and it is not routinely recommended.
-MRI is very helpful in assessing response to neoadjuvant (pre-surgery) chemotherapy.
+MRI can be helpful in assessing a newly-diagnosed breast cancer patient.
+However, studies have not shown that preoperative MRI improves outcomes and the recommendation for the study is generally on a case-by-case basis.
 Breast MRI exams are associated with an approximately 10-20% “false alarm” rate – suspicious appearing findings may be noted which result in additional imaging and even biopsy.
-Recently, the safety of the contrast material used for MRI, gadolinium, has been called into question, but there is limited information at this point in time.
+Recently, the safety of the contrast material used for MRI, gadolinium, has been called into question, but there is limited information as far as potential long-term effects.

 It is important to remember that no imaging study is perfect – detection of cancer can be limited in patients with dense breast tissue, and it can be difficult to examine the deepest part of the breast along the chest wall.
 Cancers can be missed even when using all of our imaging tools.
 Therefore, it is also important to be “breast self-aware” and report any changes or concerns to your physician, even if your mammogram is normal.